Boroux Water Filter Review (Unbiased, Data-Driven Analysis)

 The Boroux Legacy is pretty average for a countertop gravity-fed filter when it comes to filtration rate.

-When used with two filters, we measured the unit’s filtration rate at 0.75 gallons per hour (GPH).
+When used with two Foundation Filters, we measured the unit’s filtration rate at 0.75 gallons per hour (GPH).
+The Fluoride Filters were slightly faster, with a flow rate of 0.9 GPH.

 To compare this to a couple of other countertop stainless steel systems we tested, the ProOne Big+ had a very similar filtration rate of 0.77 GPH, and the Alexapure Pro had a rate of 1 GPH.